NeuroTechX/ntx_slack_archive/introductions.md

  >oriansha: Hi, I have just read your message (Thanks yannick and sorry for taking me so long to reply).
 In Thessaloniki, we have a growing neuroinformatics community.
 Please check our groups page at <http://neuroinformatics.gr>.
 You are most welcome to further contact me.

+5/30/2017 10:42 AM

+ **lubo** :

+ >Hello, everyone!

+>

+>
+My name is Lubo and Im a Bulgarian by origin.

+>

+>
+Currently, I work in a small, private company that provides organizational diagnostics services.

+>

+>
+My background is in the field of marketing and innovation management.
+In addition, I have also specialized in the Human Capital Management field because working/communicating/interacting with people is something that Im very interested in on a professional level.

+>

+>
+My love of the emerging technology is what brought me here.
+To be more precise, Im currently interested in and trying to stay up-to-day with the latest trends in the field of EEG/BCI.
+The following two is what particularly spark my curiosity the most:

+>

+>
+1)  Consumer-oriented headset devices;

+>

+>
+2) EEG/BCI applications in the healthcare industry as medical devices and/or in clinical trials for the purposes of investigating certain symptoms occurrence and early diagnosis for conditions related to dementia-related diseases, depression, epilepsy, etc.

+>

+>
+I believe that by joining the community, I will not only learn a lot from you but also will enlarge my professional network and increase the love of the neurotechnology!

+>

+>
+Thank you and keep in touch!

+>

+>
+L.